edexy/payment-service/README.md

 API_KEYS=your-secret-api-key-1,your-secret-api-key-2,dev-api-key-123
 ```

 > **⚠️ Important**: The `API_KEYS` environment variable is required for the service to function.
 Without it, all payment endpoints will return 401 Unauthorized errors.
+One the API Key set in the .env file should be used to authenticate in swagger or passed as value in the `X-API-Key` header key.

 ### 4. Run the Application